-The security team will conduct the assessment, which includes the following:
+The assessment will include the following:

-- Identifying individuals, systems and processes that have access to PHI: - Local and wide area networks - Main servers - Bandwidth connectivity and storage - Determining the risks (potential and real), and situations that exist that may compromise PHI. - Determining if there are processes or actions taking place that inappropriately exposes sensitive data. - Assessing current security controls in the Clinic. - Determining the levels of risk to our practice's electronic systems that contain ePHI: - All databases with ePHI - All computers that are connected to ePHI - BYODs including any mobile computing devices - All clinic-owned mobile computing devices or media - Recommend security controls to mitigate such risk levels

-• Document the risk assessment findings.
+- Identifying individuals, systems and processes that have access to PHI:

+- Local and wide area networks

+- Main servers

+- Bandwidth connectivity and storage

+- Determining the risks (potential and real), and situations that exist that may compromise PHI. - Determining if there are processes or actions taking place that inappropriately exposes sensitive data. - Assessing current security controls in the Clinic. - Determining the levels of risk to our practice's electronic systems that contain ePHI: - All databases with ePHI - All computers that are connected to ePHI - BYODs including any mobile computing devices - All clinic-owned mobile computing devices or media - Recommend security controls to mitigate such risk levels - Document the risk assessment findings.